 Spring 2014 - MIIS

-Forensic Accounting and Fraud Examination covers some of the materials coverage on the CFE (Certified Fraud Examiner) Exam.
-Students will learn about different types of occupational fraud schemes as defined by the ACFE (Association of Certified Fraud Examiners) including asset misappropriation, corruption and financial Statement fraud.
-This course will focus on fraud prevention & deterrence, detection and investigation w.r.t. asset misappropriation (such as skimming, larceny, cash disbursement, and non-cash asset misappropriation).
+Forensic Accounting and Fraud Examination covers some of the topics covered on the CFE (Certified Fraud Examiner) Exam.
+Students will learn about different types of occupational (employee/internal) fraud schemes as defined by the ACFE (Association of Certified Fraud Examiners) including asset & non-asset misappropriation, corruption and financial statement fraud.
+This course will focus on fraud prevention & deterrence, detection and investigation w.r.t. asset misappropriation (such as cash skimming & larceny, fraudulent cash disbursement, and non-cash asset misappropriation, etc.).
+Federal Securities Law such as SEC (Securities Exchange and Commission) Act of 1933 and 1934, SOX (Sarbanes-Oxley) Act, and securities fraud schemes are also covered in the course.
 Cases are used to discuss fraud issues.

 Fall 2015 - MIIS

-Fraud and misconduct acts could adversely affect organizations.
-The impacts of fraud on businesses include, while not limited to, financial losses, fines and litigation costs as result of regulatory noncompliance, as well as negative reputation damage.
-Organizations need to have an effective fraud risk management program to mitigate, detect and respond to fraud risk.
-A sound compliance program is also critical and essential to the fraud risk management program as corporations are also required to comply with legal and regulatory requirements, such as Sarbanes-Oxley Act (SOX), Foreign Corruption Practice Act (FCPA).
-This course will explore key components and steps for developing a fraud risk management program to mitigate fraud risks and regulatory noncompliance regarding corporations.
+Fraud and misconduct acts can adversely affect organizations.
+The impacts of fraud on businesses include, while not limited to, financial losses, fines and litigation costs as result of regulatory noncompliance, and negative reputational damage.
+Organizations need to have an effective fraud risk management program in order to mitigate, prevent, detect and respond to fraud risk.
+A sound compliance program is also critical and essential to the fraud risk management program as corporations are required to comply with legal and regulatory requirements, such as the Sarbanes-Oxley Act (SOX), and the Foreign Corruption Practice Act (FCPA).
+This course will explore key components and steps for developing a fraud risk management program to mitigate fraud risks and regulatory noncompliance with respect to corporations.
 Cases are used in class.
-Fraud risk management topic is covered on the CFE (Certified Fraud Examiner) Exam.
+The topic of Fraud Risk Management is covered on the CFE (Certified Fraud Examiner) Exam.

 Fall 2015 - MIIS